shonin/django-multi-files/README.md

 * Automatically add an into and an exit to an MP3 file
 * Upload finished podcast files to a [Libsyn](http://www.libsyn.com) FTP Server and schedule them for publication.
+* integrate a proper user facing site that plays the podcasts, like the one that I already built [here](drinkinggourd.herokuapp.com).

 #### thanks